srsran/srsRAN_4G/README.md

 ---------------

  * Round Robin MAC scheduler with FAPI-like C++ API
+ * SR support
- * PUCCH Format1 and Format1A receiver
+ * Periodic and Aperiodic CQI feedback support
  * Standard S1AP and GTP-U interfaces to the Core Network
  * Tested up to 75 Mbps DL in SISO configuration with commercial UEs

 srsENB has been tested and validated with the following handsets:
  * LG Nexus 5
+ * LG Nexus 4
  * Motorola Moto G4 plus

 Hardware